RedisLabs/redisraft/docs/Development.md

 ### Node Membership

-When a new node starts up, it can follow one of the following flows:
+When a new node starts up, it can follow one of the these flows:

 1. Start as the first node of a new cluster.
 2. Start as a new node of an existing cluster (with a new unique ID).
-Initially it will be a non-voting node, only receiving logs (or snapshot).
+Initially it will be a non-voting node, only receiving logs (or a snapshot).
-3. Start as an existing cluster node which recovers from crash.
+3. Start as an existing cluster node which recovers from a crash.
 Typically this is done by loading persistent data from disk.

 Configuration changes are propagated as special Raft log entries, as described